jeeberhardt/unrolr/examples/README.md

 python spe.py -d dihedral_angles.h5 -r 0.23 -c 50000
 ```

-The final pSPE optimization process takes approximately 13 seconds for 10.000 conformations with 32 pseudo C-alpha dihedral angles using a single (and old) AMD Radeon HD 7950 GPU.
+The final pSPE optimization process takes approximately 13 seconds for 10.000 conformations with 32 pseudo C-alpha dihedral angles and 50.000 cycles on a single (and old) AMD Radeon HD 7950 GPU.
 As output, you will find the final optimized configuration, named ```configuration.txt```.